Seven quotes by La Rochefoucauld

 Why is it that our memory is good enough to retain the least triviality that happens to us, and yet not good enough to recollect how often we have told it to the same person?

-The author info is from Wikipedia, licensed under the GNU Free Documentation License.
-The original picture is by Théodore Chassériau, Public domain, via Wikimedia Commons and has been cropped and converted to greyscale.
+The original picture is by Théodore Chassériau, Public domain, via Wikimedia Commons and may have been cropped and converted to greyscale.